dotnet/AspNetCore.Docs/aspnetcore/test/load-tests.md

 and [stress testing](https://en.wikipedia.org/wiki/Software_performance_testing#Stress_testing).
  -->

-## Microsoft Supported Tools

-### Visual Studio 2017
+## Visual Studio Tools

-Visual Studio 2017 allows users to create, develop, and debug web performance and load tests.
+Visual Studio allows users to create, develop, and debug web performance and load tests.
 An option is available to create tests by recording actions in web browser.

 [Quickstart: Create a load test project](/visualstudio/test/quickstart-create-a-load-test-project?view=vs-2017) shows how to create, configure, and run a load test projects using Visual Studio 2017.